Slothblock/slothblockcoin/CONTRIBUTING.md

 ### Refactoring

-SlothBlockCoin Core is a direct fork of Bitcoin Core and therefore benefits from as little refactoring as possible on code that is created upstream.
-If you see any structural issues with upstream code, please propose these fixes for [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin) and future SlothBlockCoin Core releases will automatically benefit from these.
+SlothBlockCoin Core is a direct fork of Dogecoin Core and therefore benefits from as little refactoring as possible on code that is created upstream.
+If you see any structural issues with upstream code, please propose these fixes for [dogecoin/dogecoin](https://github.com/dogecoin/dogecoin) and future SlothBlockCoin Core releases will automatically benefit from these.

 When refactoring SlothBlockCoin-specific code, please keep refactoring requests short,